Saxon State Police: History

 In 1936, all local police forces in the German Reich were reorganized by the Nazis and headed by Reichsführer SS and Chief of Police Heinrich Himmler.
-All state police offices in Saxony became part of Geheimen Staatspolizei in Berlin.
-After WWII, Saxony was part of the Soviet Military Administration in Germany and all local police offices (Volkspolizeiämter) became part of what later became Volkspolizei of GDR.
-The Soviet officers preferred antifacists to become police officers.
+All state police offices in Saxony became part of the Gestapo in Berlin.
+After WWII, Saxony was part of the Soviet Military Administration in Germany and all local police offices (Volkspolizeiämter) became part of what later became the East German Volkspolizei.
+Where possible, Soviet officers recruited antifascists to become police officers.

-In 1990, the Saxony State Police was recruited from former Volkspolizei officers.
+In 1990, the Saxony State Police recruited former Volkspolizei officers.